justingrant1/heritagebox-memories-digitized/AIRTABLE_SETUP.md

 1. **Records not appearing**: Check your API key and Base ID are correct
 2. **Field errors**: Ensure all field names in Airtable match exactly (case-sensitive)
 3. **Permission errors**: Make sure your API key has write permissions to the base
+4. **Missing breakdown data**: Verify the new fields are created with correct data types

 ### Debug Steps:
 1. Open browser developer tools (F12)
 2. Look for Airtable success/error messages in the console
 3. Check the Network tab for failed requests to Airtable API
+4. Verify all required fields exist in your Airtable table

 ## Next Steps
 Once this is working, you can:
 - Set up Airtable automations to send notifications when new orders arrive
-- Create views to filter orders by status, package type, etc.
+- Create views to filter orders by specific add-ons or digitizing speeds
+- Build dashboards to track revenue by service component
-- Export order data for accounting or shipping purposes
+- Export detailed order data for accounting or shipping purposes
 - Set up Zapier integrations to connect to other tools
+- Create reports showing the most profitable add-on combinations

+## Advanced Features
+With the enhanced breakdown structure, you can:
+- Create pivot tables showing add-on popularity by package type
+- Track average order value trends over time
+- Analyze which digitizing speeds customers prefer
+- Generate detailed financial reports with cost breakdowns
+- Set up conditional formatting to highlight high-value orders